tforde4623/ourBnb/README.md

 | jsonwebtoken  | morgan                | per-env           | pg          | sequelize    |
 | sequelize-cli | dotenv-cli            | nodemon           |             |              |
 ## Future Direction
+In the future there is a LOT I would like to do.

+Here are some of those things:
+    - Allow messaging between the owner of the location and the possible customers as well as the possible customers with each other.
+Implementing web sockets.
+    - Allow bookings of locations to take place.
+    - Add ability to check availability and price and calculate it based on how many nights to book on the spot.
+    - Use some photo hosting service (probably an aws box) to store live photos uploaded instead of urls.

 ## Personal Implementation Experience

+Challenges:
+    - CSS - I have not done the entire style alone for a website of this size without a framework.
+It was an eye opener that I need to practice my styling skills.
+    - Time - The original project had a time limit of one week, managing my time and delegating tasks to myself based on importance was a really cool experience.

+Wins:
+    - I learned SO MUCH about full stack development and making the front and back end work together.
+As well as just all the technologies and topics in general.
+    - Seeing the project start to come together was really cool for me.
+I really was proud of myself for how much I learned in the time I had, and I am really excited to continue to work on this project to continue learning.